Recommendations for K-12 classrooms

 A bilingual collection of poems, stories, and other writings that celebrates diversity among Latinos.

-The Circuit: Stories from the Life of a Migrant Child The Surrender Tree: Poems of Cuba's Struggle for Freedom
+The Circuit: Stories from the Life of a Migrant Child The Queen of Water

 Set in 1981 Guatemala, a lyrical debut novel tells the powerful tale of a boy who must decide what it means to be a man during a time of war.